 The programme will:

-• provide quality and timely delivery of assistance for the general socio-economic development of countries in special needs through telecommunications/ICTs, focusing on their specific needs for the development of broadband infrastructure, ICT applications and cybersecurity, policy and regulatory frameworks and human capacity building;
+• provide quality and timely delivery of assistance for the general socio-economic development of countries in special needs through telecommunications/ICTs, focusing on their specific needs for the development of broadband infrastructure, ICT applications, cybersecurity, policy and regulatory frameworks, human skills development and digital literacy;

-• promote an inclusive universal access to telecommunications/ICTs, provide assistance in disaster prediction, preparedness, adaptation, monitoring and mitigation to LDCs, SIDS, and LLDCs based on their priority needs;
+• promote an inclusive access to telecommunications/ICTs, provide skills development assistance in disaster prediction, preparedness, adaptation, monitoring and mitigation to LDCs, SIDS, and LLDCs based on their priority needs;

-• assist these categories of countries achieve internationally agreed goals, such as the agenda 2030 of the Sustainable Development Goals, the Sendai Framework for Disaster Risk Reduction, the Istanbul plan of action for LDCs, the Samoa Pathway for SIDS and the Vienna programme of action for LLDCs.
+• assist these categories of countries to achieve internationally agreed goals, such as the WSIS Action Lines and 2030 Agenda for the Sustainable Development, the Sendai Framework for Disaster Risk Reduction, the Istanbul plan of action for LDCs, the Samoa Pathway for SIDS and the Vienna programme of action for LLDCs.

 Relevant regional initiatives

-The following regional initiatives will contribute to Outcome 4.1, consistent with WTDC Resolution 17 (Rev. Buenos Aires 2017)
+The following regional initiatives will contribute to Outcome 4.1, consistent with WTDC Resolution 17 (Rev. Buenos Aires, 2017)